lekoOwO/Telegram-Music-Bot/README.md

 ## Description

 This is a Telegram music catalog bot.
 Was originated and improved from [szastupov/musicbot](//github.com/szastupov/musicbot) .

 ### Improvements

 - Rewrote search logic, fuzzy search is supported.

-- More formats supported.
+- More formats is supported.

-- Search parameters, including artist, title and formats.
+- Various searching parameters, including artist, title and formats.

 - Log channel support

-- Admin function, delete is supported.
+- Admin function, `/delete` is supported.

+- Duplicates detection.
+Will only keep the one with a highest resolution.

 ## Usage

-Simply type in keywords to search from the database.
+Simply send keywords to search from the database.

-Simply send music files to add to the database.
+Send music files to add it to the database.

 Command  `/help`  for help.